TimRoith/polarcbo/README.md

 ![PolarGIF](https://user-images.githubusercontent.com/44805883/201196111-d4dcc1c3-4ee9-47df-927a-e03659c990cd.gif)

-This code produces the examples for the paper "Polarized consensus-based dynamics for optimization and sampling": https://arxiv.org/abs/2211.05238
+This package implements consensus based optimization and polarization methods.
+The experiments in this repo reproduce the examples from the paper "Polarized consensus-based dynamics for optimization and sampling": https://arxiv.org/abs/2211.05238

+## 	:cd: Installation

+You can install polarcbo via

 ```
-@online{bungert2022polarized,
-    author = {Bungert, Leon and Roith, Tim and Wacker, Philipp},
-    title = {Polarized consensus-based dynamics for optimization and sampling},
-    year = {2022},
-    eprint={2211.05238},
-    archivePrefix={arXiv},
-    primaryClass={math.OC}
-}
+pip install polarcbo
 ```

 ## 💡 What is PolarCBO/CBS?